senzing-garage/entity-search-web-app/README.md

 #### Admin Area Configuration

-There are three security modes supported.
+There are two security modes supported.

   1. JWT/Token based : randomly generated secret/phrase/seed.
 This is the default mode because it's self-contained and does not require any additional configuration on the part of the admin or user.
-  2. SSO/Proxy : This mode makes a request to `/admin/auth/sso/status` and checks whether the response is a 200.
-If the response is anything other than a 200 then the user is redirected to a log in page defined by the value of the `SENZING_WEB_SERVER_ADMIN_AUTH_REDIRECT` env variable.
-Your SSO/Proxy should be configured to return 401/403 for requests to `/admin/auth/sso/status` when the user is not logged in.
-  3. None: this is not a recommended mode.
+  2. None: this is not a recommended mode.
 It exists purely for development or debugging purposes.

 variables:

-  1. `SENZING_WEB_SERVER_ADMIN_AUTH_MODE` defines what security mode to use for the admin area. possible values are `SSO`,`JWT`,`EXTERNAL`,`NONE`.
+  1. `SENZING_WEB_SERVER_ADMIN_AUTH_MODE` defines what security mode to use for the admin area. possible values are `JWT`,`NONE`.
-  2. `SENZING_WEB_SERVER_ADMIN_AUTH_REDIRECT` defines the path to redirect to when a user has not been authenticated.
-This is useful for SSO mode when the desired result is to redirect to the company SSO login interface.

 ### Security Safeguards